keent/libzfl/README.txt

 When you try libzfl on an OS that it's not been used on (ever, or for a while), you will hit code that does not compile.
 In some cases the patches are trivial, in other cases (usually when porting to Windows), the work needed to build equivalent functionality may be quite heavy.
 In any case, the benefit is that once ported, the functionality is available to all applications.

-Before attempting to patch code for portability, please read the `zapi_prelude.h` header file.
+Before attempting to patch code for portability, please read the `czmq_prelude.h` header file.
 There are several typical types of changes you may need to make to get functionality working on a specific operating system:

-* Defining typedefs which are missing on that specific compiler: do this in zapi_prelude.h.
+* Defining typedefs which are missing on that specific compiler: do this in czmq_prelude.h.
-* Defining macros that rename exotic library functions to more conventional names: do this in zapi_prelude.h.
+* Defining macros that rename exotic library functions to more conventional names: do this in czmq_prelude.h.
 * Reimplementing specific methods to use a non-standard API: this is typically needed on Windows.
 Do this in the relevant class, using #ifdefs to properly differentiate code for different platforms.

 The canonical 'standard operating system' for all libzfl code is Linux, gcc, POSIX.